 2 My adversaries trample me all day, for many arrogantly fight against me.

 3 When I am afraid, I will trust in You.

 4 In God, whose word I praise, in God I trust; I will not fear.
 What can man do to me?

 In this life, I have known great heartache and great joy.
 I’m positive you have, too.
 Sullivan is one of my greatest blessings.
-To have a 12-year-old son point me to My Deliverer is as good as it gets.
+To have a 12-year-old son point me to the Lord is as good as it gets.
 I don’t think I can hope for more in this life than that.

 And, I never take it for granted.
 The teenage years are still ahead, and it is a heartless world in which we live.
 It can surely eat our kids alive.
 So, I pray and fast, and I sacrifice what I can.
 I strive to teach my son to put on the full armor of God, especially the breastplate of righteousness, which will protect his heart and soul from evil and deception.

 Yesterday, I was sitting in the rocking chair on the porch.
 I was thinking of autumn and all the beautiful leaves, and my mom who has suffered another mild heart attack.
 Sullivan joined me outside, and although I said nothing, he put his hand on my shoulder and said, “Everything is going to be OK, Mom.”